mengfong96/uni-vhs-catalog/README.md

 # Project
-VHSUnlimited project develop by using Visual Studio 2007 and it is part of the assignment for the Advanced Database Course.
+VHSUnlimited project develop by using Visual Studio 2007 and it is part of the assignment for the Advanced Database Course in UKM.

 ### Git Clone project
 https://github.com/mengfong96/VHSUnlimited.git